eclipse-che/che-machine-exec/README.md

 Eclipse CHE workspace created from Theia stack contains included che-theia-terminal-extension.
 With help this extension You can test che-machine-exec.

 Create new terminal with help main menu of the Theia: `Terminal` => `Open Terminal in specific container`.
 After that IDE will propose You select machine to creation terminal.
 Select one of the machines by click.
 After that Theia should create new terminal on the bottom panel.
 Or You could use command palette: `Ctrl + Shift + P` and type `terminal`.
-Than You could select with help keys `Arrow Up` or `Arrow Down` command for terminal creation and launch it by click on `Enter`.
+Then You could select with help keys `Arrow Up` or `Arrow Down` command for terminal creation and launch it by click on `Enter`.

 # Test che-machine-exec with help che-theia-task-plugin